-A single Google Wifi point or Google Nest Wifi router that is not part of a mesh system can be set to bridge mode.
+A single Wifi device that isn't part of a mesh system can be set to bridge mode.
 Bridge mode disables the DHCP and routing functions so double NAT is no longer an issue.
 In bridge mode, this single mesh point will operate as a pure Wi-Fi access point connected over an Ethernet wire to your modem.

-- WAN settings can't be edited.
+- DNS and WAN settings can't be edited.

-Google Wifi and Google Nest Wifi’s automatic security updates maximizes your privacy and security.
-These protective features are most effective, and in some cases, only effective, when all traffic passes through your Nest Wifi router or primary Google Wifi point (instead of through another router).
+Your Wifi devices automatically install security updates to maximize your privacy and security.
+These protective features are most effective, and in some cases, only effective, when all traffic passes through your primary Wifi router, instead of through another router.